finxol/blog/content/posts/blog-rewrite.md

 1. Accept markdown.
   I don't want to have to rewrite all my (6) previous blog posts.
 2. Customisable — _to some extent_.
-  I'm after a simple theme, but I want to have things like links in the nav bar, a list of posts on the home page, and an about page.
+  I'm after a simple theme, but I want to have things like external links in the nav bar, a list of posts on the home page, and an about page.
   I don't consider these to be unreasonable asks — _please let me know if any of these sound outrageous._
 3. Not TOO hard to setup.
   I'll get to it in a minute, but some "easy" options are a nightmare to customise properly.